 You can learn a lot about a person by looking at their playlist.

-I recently did a lesson with my older ESL students in which they created playlist profiles.
+I recently did a lesson with my older ESL students in which they created personality profiles based on music.
 They chose songs that they feel accurately represent them in various situations.
 The kids loved it, and it was a huge success.
-The lesson went so well that I decided to take it one step further and create a profile for myself using a slightly more complex set of emotions and circumstances than I used in class.
+The lesson went so well that I decided to take it one step further and create a profile for myself using a more slightly complex set of emotions and circumstances than I used in class.

 My Everyday Mood

 I strive to stay calm and keep my head on straight at all times.
 This classic Tribe record is the perfect representation of my overall personality, mood, and style.
 From the hypnotic beat to the smooth lyrics, I feel like this should be my theme music as I’m going about my daily life.
 Anyone who gets to know me and subsequently hears this track tells me that it sounds like my style.

 When I’m Done with People for the Day

 One of the downsides of my personality is that my social battery drains quickly, so I readily admit that I can be a bit on the moody side.
 I love being around people, but once that battery nears zero, I need to get away for some alone time.
 It comes on without warning, so people who don’t know me tend to get caught off-guard.
 That’s why this is my introvert anthem.

 In my humble opinion, this song has one of the best-applied samples ever.
 The horns are from “Today” by Tom Scott and the California Dreamers).
 For starters, I love jazzy beats and music that pays homage to the greats that preceded us.
 T.R.O.Y. always makes me think about people I used to know and various crazy experiences from my childhood.
 Every time I hear this song, it’s like stepping into my own personal time machine.